fe-data/fe-docs/docs/index.rst

    - Export orders, tickets and scans for offline data analysis (Eg. Excel)
    - Flexible realtime scanning at multiple levels
    - Sell to closed user groups
-   - Integrated with `Mollie <https://my.mollie.com/dashboard/signup/5835294>`_ as payment provider, providing a variety of payment methods
+   - Integrated with `Mollie <https://my.mollie.com/dashboard/signup/5835294>`_, Stripe, or PayPal as payment provider, providing a variety of payment methods
    - Define your own statuses for orders
    - And much more ...

-.. note:: If online payments are used, the plugin currently only works for companies, associations, foundations ... based in a `SEPA country <https://wiki.xmldation.com/Support/EPC/List_of_SEPA_countries>`_.
-   There is no regional restriction for free tickets or RSVP meetings.

 Getting started
 ---------------